-And honestly, you probably won’t be able to tell if yours has bread in it.
+And honestly, I now know that you probably won’t be able to tell if yours has bread in it.
 It’s used to add thickness and body to the soup.
 And I can totally appreciate that it does that.

 But if I’m making soup at home, bread is going to be a dipping mechanism only, thanks.
 And up until a few days ago, I was fine with enjoying my own homemade gazpacho on the breadless, thinner side.
 Until.
 Until!
 I had an idea.
 What if.
 What if!!!
 I blended a few chickpeas into the mix to add that thickness and body back into the mix?
 And even better?
 What if I added other classic hummus ingredients, too?!
 Some creamy tahini; lemon juice.
 Garlic.
 Cumin.
 And a few roasted chickpeas on top for good measure.

 Creamy Chickpea Gazpacho was born.

 To give credit where credit is due, I was inspired by this stunning soup from Andrea, the wonderful farmer-blogger over at Dishing Up the Dirt.
 It wasn’t much of a leap to take her blended-in tahini and chickpea topper over to gazpacho land.
 Thank you, Andrea, for inspiring me to chickpea-up some cold soup!